 Housing costs in Parsippany are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Parsippany is a decidedly white-collar town, with fully 87.73% of the workforce employed in white-collar jobs, well above the national average.
+Parsippany is a decidedly white-collar town, with fully 89.42% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Parsippany is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Parsippany who work in office and administrative support (14.40%), management occupations (12.20%), and sales jobs (11.08%).
+There are especially a lot of people living in Parsippany who work in management occupations (13.18%), office and administrative support (12.50%), and computer science and math (10.77%).

 Also of interest is that Parsippany has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Parsippany in 2010 was $37,954, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $151,816 for a family of four.
-However, Parsippany contains both very wealthy and poor people as well.
+The per capita income in Parsippany in 2018 was $46,102, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $184,408 for a family of four.

 Parsippany is an extremely ethnically-diverse town.
 The people who call Parsippany home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Parsippany residents report their race to be White, followed by Asian.
-Important ancestries of people in Parsippany include Irish, German, Polish, and English.
+Parsippany also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.54% of the town’s residents.
+Important ancestries of people in Parsippany include Italian, Irish, German, Polish, and English.

 The most common language spoken in Parsippany is English.
-Other important languages spoken here include Gujarathi and Spanish.
+Other important languages spoken here include Langs. of India and Spanish.